memoio/memo-gitbook/docs/memo-aiagent/introduction.md

 * Serves as the intermediary protocol layer between AI Agents and blockchain services
 * Every on-chain interaction (authentication, attestation, DA, payment) passes through this layer
-* DID, Attestation, DA and x402 payment modules each provide verifiable capabilities via the blockchain
+* DID, Attestation, DA, x402 payments and MEMO Storage provide verifiable capabilities via blockchain/storage
 * The Agent invokes this layer to perform real on-chain operations such as:
     * Creating & using DID
     * Obtaining / submitting Attestations